csparker247/calendar-overlap/README.md

-# calendar-overlap
+# find-time
+A simple tool for finding regular availability overlaps between event invitees.

 ## Availability file format

-The following format is supported by `avail.load_file`:
+The following format is supported by `find_time.parse`:

 ```
 # anything following a pound sign (#) is a comment